alabella19/LaBella_Lab_Notebook_2022/Dr_LaBella_Notebooks/Dr_LaBella_June_22.md

 __Results__

 I think I've identified which auxiliary sugars are added after a species becomes a generalist.
 I could test to see if that growth is correlated with another core growth?

+## June 8 2022

+__Goals__

+Analyze the RJ MCMC analysis

+__Methods__

+__Results__

+The MCMC runs were not finished for the anlayses I wanted to conduct.
+So I worked on figures for the manuscript including Figures 2c and 2d.
+I also used most of my time to work on finishing the ontology we started.
+I got all the classes finished!!
+Now we just have to add the different instances.

+## June 9 2022

+_Today was a day of catching up on UNC-Charlotte activities_